larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 Trust to different aspects of the IETF standards process.
 This document intends to complement these existing documents, capturing the expectations the IETF community has about the structure and operation of the Trust.
-In addition this document clarifies the relationship between the Trust and the IETF and the applicability of BCPs that cover the IETF as a whole, without specific mention of the Trust.
+In addition, this document clarifies the relationship between the Trust and the IETF and the applicability of BCPs that cover the IETF as a whole, without specific mention of the Trust.

 # Community Expectations about the IETF Trust {#expect}